carlos-gg/digitalgarden/README.md

 # AI digital knowledge garden

 Welcome to my personal knowledge garden dedicated to AI, ML, AI for Earth Sciences, AI for good, Machine Learning and Data Science.
-The garden is composed of markdown files, stored in the ``content`` folder of this repository, which are rendered into a website thanks to [Quatz](https://quartz.jzhao.xyz/).
+The garden is composed of markdown files, stored in the ``content`` folder of this repository, which are turned into a website by [Quartz](https://quartz.jzhao.xyz/).

 ## Quartz